 - The hardest working muscle in your body is the heart.
 The heart pumps 2,500 gallons of blood per day!

 - The largest muscle in your body is the gluteus maximus (buttocks)

 - The smallest muscle in your body is found in the ear (the smallest bones are found there too!)

-- There are muscles you can control and some you can’t control.
-Muscles you can control include the ones you use to lift weights, smile, run, etc. But the muscles that help you breathe, digest food, and help you heart beat are involuntary and outside your control.
+- There are some muscles you can control and some you can’t.
+Muscles you can control include the ones you use to lift weights, smile, run, etc. But the muscles that help you breathe, digest food, and help your heart beat are involuntary and outside your control.

 - There are 600 muscles in the body

 - The strongest muscle, based on size, which can withstand 200 lb. of pressure, is the muscle in your jaw